 When it comes to getting RV internet, there are four primary options: cell, WiFi, satellite, and cable/fiber.
 Let’s look at each of these options more closely.

 Cell internet, of course, means you need to be in cell coverage to get it.
-However, users can install special hardware on RVs that will pick up cell service much better than your phone.
+However, users can install special hardware on RVs that will pick up cell service much better than their phones.
 Cell service is usually available anywhere from 10 to 40 miles from a cell tower, depending on equipment, frequency bands, and terrain.

 We use cell service primarily for our internet needs and share how this works in detail below.